FIWARE/tutorials.NGSI-v2/docs/custom-iot-agent.md

 <h3>Reading Measures - Analysing the Code</h3>

 Both the payload and the `Content-Type` have been updated.
-The dummy devices made a similar Ultralight request in the previous tutorials when the door was unlocked, you will have seen the state of each motion sensor changing and a Northbound request will be logged in the device monitor.
+The dummy devices made a similar JSON request in the previous tutorials when the door was unlocked, you will have seen the state of each motion sensor changing and a Northbound request will be logged in the device monitor.